kuriajames147/week-7/README.md

 We use a dataset in CSV format.
 The Iris dataset is provided by default via sklearn.datasets, but any other dataset from Kaggle or UCI ML Repository may also be used.

-ask Breakdown
+Task Breakdown
  Task 1: Load and Explore the Dataset
    Load the dataset using pandas
    Display the first few rows using .head()

-Inspect the data types and check for missing values

-Clean the dataset:
+   Inspect the data types and check for missing values Clean the dataset:
    Fill or drop missing values as needed
 Error handling for file operations using try-except

  Task 2: Basic Data Analysis